-It has been several months between blog stories while we packed up our life after 31 years overseas and repatriated home.
-Now there are new jobs to learn and new geographies to explore on the east coast of the U.S. And while there are still overseas adventures to share, this is my farewell to eight years in Paris.
+It has been several months between writing stories while we packed up our life after 31 years overseas and repatriated home.
+Now there are new jobs to learn and new geographies to explore on the east coast of the U.S. And while there are other overseas adventures to share, this is my farewell to eight years in Paris.

 If ever a city were designed to distract us from our troubles, it would be Paris.–Thomas Jefferson